 If you need regular medication you may obtain a repeat prescription from us.
-Please ensure that you always give us three full working days notice of requiring a repeat prescription.
+Please ensure that you always give us five full working days notice of requiring a repeat prescription.

 It is important that we can identify the patient and what is required.
 We would therefore request that you include the following: